jonathanforking/fling-swipe/README.md

 fling-swipe is a small and self-contained typescript implementation of the 'swipe' gesture.
 It also features 'fling' support, which triggers registered callbacks when the finger movement meets a speed threshold (rather than distance).

-Note that this doesn't provide ready-to-use components, but a logical building block to create your own.
+Note that this package doesn't provide ready-to-use components, but a logical building block to create your own.

 ## Installation